Coherent Corp. (COHR) Shares Up Despite Recent Market Volatility

-Coherent Corp.
-(NYSE: COHR)’s stock price has increased by 6.72 compared to its previous closing price of 27.66.
-However, the company has seen a -2.61% decrease in its stock price over the last five trading sessions.
+The stock of Coherent Corp.
+(NYSE: COHR) has increased by 4.30 when compared to last closing price of 30.69.Despite this, the company has seen a gain of 11.26% in its stock price over the last five trading days.

 Is It Worth Investing in Coherent Corp.
 (NYSE: COHR) Right Now?